hugebawu/fabric/docs/source/commands/configtxlator.md

                         --help-man).
-  --hostname="0.0.0.0"  The hostname or IP on which the REST server will listen --port=7059           The port on which the REST server will listen --CORS=CORS ...
-Allowable CORS domains, e.g. '*' or 'www.example.com'
+  --hostname="0.0.0.0"  The hostname or IP on which the REST server will listen --port=7059           The port on which the REST server will listen
-                        (may be repeated).

 ```